MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ## Live Updates

-A live update is the model for a message carrying one piece of live data, for example that a particular room is now occupied.
-It contains the topic for the live update and the actual live properties as a dictionary of strings.
+A live update is the model for a message carrying one piece of Live Data, for example that a particular room is now occupied.
+It contains the Topic for the live update and the actual live properties as a _dictionary_ of _strings_.

 ## Enable Live Data in Your App